pratibha-singh13/POD-T-Shirt-Customizer-App/README.md

   Replace the default width selector with inputs for:
   - Height (default: 180cm)
   - Weight (default: 80kg)
-  - Build (lean, regular, athletic, big)
+  - Build type: Lean, Regular, Athletic, Big

 - **Image Upload & Preview**
   Upload an image via drag-and-drop or file picker.
-Displays the uploaded design alongside a scaled-down preview.
+The design is displayed with a scaled-down preview on the t-shirt.

 - **Custom Text Input**
   Add up to **3 lines** of custom text to be printed on the t-shirt.

 - **Switchable UI Styles**
-  Use **Alt + Q** to toggle between **3 distinct UI styles** (color, layout, and font variations) — implemented via `react-hook-form`.
+  Press **Alt + Q** to toggle between **3 UI styles** (color, layout, font) — implemented via `react-hook-form`.

 - **Responsive Design**
-  Fully responsive layout with clean UX across all screen sizes.
+  Clean UX and fully responsive layout across all screen sizes.

 - **Vite + Cloudflare Deployment**
-  Blazing fast development and build process with **Vite**, deployed via **Cloudflare Pages**.
+  Lightning-fast build & deploy via **Vite** and **Cloudflare Pages**.

+---

 ## 🛠️ Tech Stack